NixOS/rfcs/rfcs/0000-rfc-process.md

 Whomever merges the RFC should do the following:

-* Create a corresponding issue on the appropriate repo (NixOS/nix, NixOS/nixpkgs, ...).
+* Create a corresponding issue on the appropriate repo (NixOS/Nix, NixOS/nixpkgs, ...).
 * Fill in the remaining metadata in the RFC header, including links for the original pull request(s) and the newly created issue.
 * Commit everything.

-Once an RFC becomes active then authors may implement it and submit the feature as a pull request to the nix or nixpkgs repo.
+Once an RFC becomes active then authors may implement it and submit the feature as a pull request to the Nix or nixpkgs repo.
 An 'active' RFC is not a rubber stamp, and in particular still does not mean the feature will ultimately be merged; it does mean that in principle all the major stakeholders have agreed to the feature and are amenable to merging it.